 Considering stakeholders' expectations is an important part of shaping sustainability priorities.
 During strategic sessions, the Group's management discussed how the expressed views can be best embedded into, and served by, the Group's strategy.
 The matrix below illustrates the outcome of these discussions – the sustainability topics that are important to our Group, also showing how each topic reflects stakeholder opinions and our strategic priorities.

 The full matrix systematizes the most relevant aspects of sustainability for the Group and provides a roadmap to help create the greatest positive impact for both the company and its stakeholders.
 We continue to develop sustainability goals and their implementation programs in priority areas.

-Sustainability targets and programmes
+Sustainability priorities and targets

 Climate change is one of the greatest challenges facing humanity in this century, and the actions of everyone – states, businesses, non-governmental organisations, and society – are important.
 Although energy drives the economy, its production accounts for a significant share of greenhouse gas (GHG) emissions.
 Therefore, the transformation and decarbonisation of the energy sector are prerequisites for the implementation of the Paris Agreement and for limiting the average global temperature increase to 1.5 °C compared to the pre-industrial revolution levels.
 Energy is the key sector in the European Union’s policy to achieve climate neutrality by 2050.